tylerkaraszewski/gpx_polars/ant/README.md

 decode.cpp
 ----------

-This implements and exports code that accepts a `Uint8Array` from javascript, runs it through the standard FIT SDK parsing functions, and outputs a plain text GPX file.
+This implements and exports code that accepts a `Uint8Array` from JavaScript, runs it through the standard FIT SDK parsing functions, and outputs a plain text GPX file.
 This text file is then parsed into a DOM Document in JavaScript exactly (well, nearly) as if the GPX file had been uploaded directly.
 This only attempts to extract basic data from the FIT file - latitude, longitude, and time.

-All of this is fairly experimental, but seems to work fine in both Chrome and Firefox (only browsers tested so far).
-Please report any bugs that you find with FIT support.
-If you try and set this up yourself, you may find that setting up the emscripten environment is the hardest part, but they have pretty good docs on that.
-Good luck!